This is a DIY tutorial on how to make both a regular Hot Mess Canvas and a Reverse Hot Mess Canvas art project.

 Before getting started with your hot mess canvas, it is important to already have a design ready.
 I decided to go with simple text this time.
 I chose the phrase “I got it all together but I forgot where I put it” because I thought it would be an appropriate saying for this project.

 This hand-lettered Hot Mess Sayings design is available for free in my resource library.

 *this article contains affiliate links for your convenience, see full disclosures here

 Materials for DIY How Mess Canvas

-Blank Canvas – Keep in mind the size of vinyl you will need when deciding on canvas size.
-If you have a continue design that is larger than the maximum vinyl size, it may be more difficult to do the project.
+Blank Canvas – Keep in mind the size of the vinyl you will need when deciding on canvas size.
+If you have a continuous design that is larger than the maximum vinyl size, it may be more difficult to do the project.

 Vinyl – I like to use permanent vinyl for this project.
 This is the Oracle vinyl I bought from Amazon.

 Paint – I found acrylic paint to work best for this project.
 It works best brushed on and doesn’t smear after it dries.
 Chalk paint is not as vibrant and doesn’t work as well with the transfer tape.